modrzejewski/beyond-rpa/README.md

 **Beyond-RPA** is a program for performing electronic single-point energy calculations using the coupled-cluster formulation of the random-phase approximation (RPA) with a series of corrections derived from the expectation value of the Hamiltonian.

-Aside from the availability
-of the beyond-RPA level of theory, the program's unique feature is the combination of modern computational techniques based on tensor decompositions with near-perfect numerical precision of the results.
-Specifically, the numerical thresholds available in the program are designed for a numerically-stable calculation of
+While this software can be applied to any system, the algorithms and numerical thresholds have been adjusted for a numerically-stable calculation of 100s or 1000s of small energy terms which contribute to the many-body expansion of the crystal lattice energy:
 * two-body noncovalent interaction energies,
 * nonadditive energies of molecular trimers,
-* nonadditive energies of molecular tetramers,
+* nonadditive energies of molecular tetramers.

-which contribute to the many-body expansion (MBE) of the lattice energy of a molcular crystal.
-While you can use this software for any finite system in a Gaussian basis set, the conservative thresholds adjusted for MBE might be unnecessarily tight for some purposes.

 ## Compilation